-During this COVID-19 pandemic there may have to be changes in the way some of our services work.
-Please contact the service directly to check how services are being delivered and follow their advice.
+During this COVID-19 pandemic there may be changes in the way some of our services work.
+Contact the service directly to check how services are being delivered and follow their advice.

-If you need help in a mental health crisis during Coronavirus pandemic outside office hours please contact our crisis team: Help in a crisis
+If you need help in a mental health crisis during the COVID-19 pandemic outside office hours please contact our crisis team: Help in a crisis

-For other medical advice and support contact your your GP or visit NHS 111.
+For other medical advice and support contact your GP or visit NHS 111

-Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns, suspected stroke.
+Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

 The service is a pilot, delivered in partnership with Turning Point.

-Referrals to Beacon Lodge are made from inpatient services; discussions about whether a transition is needed will take place in ward reviews where a service user, carer and family and community care team can also be part of the decision making and referral process.
+Referrals to Beacon Lodge are made from inpatient services.
+Discussions about whether a transition is needed will take place in ward reviews where a service user, carer and family and community care team can also be part of the decision making and referral process.